Here’s how to name drop a referral in a cover letter:

 Referral cover letter samples

-The key to writing an effective cover letter is aligning your tone with the company’s communication style while maintaining a sense of professionalism.
+Write an effective cover letter by aligning your tone with the company’s communication style and maintaining a professional voice.

 - Applying to traditional, hierarchical industries like banking, law firms, government agencies, healthcare institutions, or large corporations where formal communication is the norm

-- Targeting senior executive positions (C-suite, VP-level roles) where professionalism and gravitas are expected
+- Targeting senior executive positions (C-suite, VP-level roles) where professionalism is expected

 - You don’t have an existing relationship with anyone at the company and are applying cold through formal channels